DannyMoerkerke/basic-service-worker/README.md

 It can also cache responses to API calls or save outgoing requests while the web app is offline and then send them when the app is back online.

-This basic version takes care of caching all assets locally and providing responses for the routes you provide.
+This basic version takes care of caching all assets locally, providing responses for the routes you provide and storing POST requests while the app is offline which are retried when the app is back online.

 ### Usage